-The House bill, once passed by the Senate and supporting committes, bestows the highest award Congress can give to Knuass and the 12 other U.S. service members killed in the final days of the war in Afghanistan.
+The House bill, once passed by the Senate and supporting committees, bestows the highest award Congress can give to Knauss and the 12 other U.S. service members killed in the final days of the war in Afghanistan.
 Staff Sgt.
 Knauss was a member of the Army’s 82nd Airborne Division and a staff sergeant assigned to the 9th Battalion, 8th Psychological Operations Group.

 Knuass’ life and love for his country were celebrated during a public memorial at Gibbs High School last month, where he had attended before enlisting in the Army in 2016.
 Knauss and the 12 other U.S. service members killed in the late August attack were also posthumously awarded a Purple Heart.